 2) Develop Mental Awareness

 Once you know what to be aware of, it’s time to start practising.
-A trained mind is like an exclusive nightclub – before anyone gets in, they’re carefully looked over.
+A trained mind is like an exclusive club – before anyone gets in, they go through security.

 That’s exactly what I’m asking you to do now.
 If you’re harbouring negative thoughts, it’s because your security is weak.
 You let in some lame ass people and they’re ruining your club.